 Caring for elders and frail?
-AND THOU SHALT HONOR.
-Sustainable community pioneers?
-EDENS LOST & FOUND.
+And Thou Shalt Honor.
+Sustainable neighborhood pioneers?
+Edens Lost & Found.
 Education?
-GROWING GREENER SCHOOLS.
+Growing Greener Schools.
 A new model for elder homes?
-THE GREEN HOUSE PROJECT.
-Community health?
-DESIGNING HEALTHY COMMUNITIES.
-The worst ever man-made public health epidemic…The Opioid Epidemic?
-DO NO HARM.
-Community building for elders?
-HOMES ON THE RANGE.
-Climate change and corporate accountability?
+The Green House Project.
+Equitable community health?
+Designing Healthy Communities.
+The worst ever man-made public health epidemic?
+Do No Harm—The Opioid Epidemic.
+Community building for frail elders?
+Homes On The Range.
+Auto emissions, health, and corporate governance?
 BACKFIRED: When VW Lied to America.
 Thirty million children on the edge of poverty in this country?
 OUR KIDS, Closing the Opportunity Gap with Dr. Robert Putnam.
-Each initiative supported by community outreach, curricula, some local/televised town hall meetings, four books, multiple community action plans: … these projects have started— or become a part of— the national discourse.
+Each initiative supported by community outreach, curricula, local/televised town hall meetings, four books, multiple community action plans: … these projects have started— or become a part of— the national discourse.

 He, Dale, is still haunted—and deeply motivated—- by Jimi Hendrix’s prophetic version of our National Anthem played on the morning of August 18, 1969 at Woodstock.
 Dale has written 4 books, speaks 3 languages, has 4 sons, 6 grandchildren, and lives with his wife, Lizbeth M. Bell, in Santa Monica, CA.